-Before we can commercialize our product candidates, the United States Drug Enforcement Administration, or the DEA, will need to determine the controlled substance schedule, taking into account the recommendation of the FDA.
+Before we can commercialize our product candidates, the United States Drug Enforcement Administration, or DEA, will need to determine the controlled substance schedule, taking into account the recommendation of the FDA.
 This may be a lengthy process that could delay our marketing of a product candidate and could potentially diminish any regulatory exclusivity periods for which we may be eligible.
-Most of our product candidates, including KP201/APAP, KP201 (APAP-free), KP511/ER, KP415 and KP606/IR, if approved, will be regulated as "controlled substances" as defined in the Controlled Substances Act of 1970, or CSA, and the implementing regulations of the DEA, which establish registration, security, recordkeeping, reporting, storage, distribution, importation, exportation, inventory, quota and other requirements administered by the DEA.
+Most of our product candidates, if approved, will be regulated as "controlled substances" as defined in the Controlled Substances Act of 1970, or CSA, and the implementing regulations of the DEA, which establish registration, security, recordkeeping, reporting, storage, distribution, importation, exportation, inventory, quota and other requirements administered by the DEA.
 These requirements are applicable to us, to our contract manufacturers and to distributors, prescribers and dispensers of our product candidates.
 The DEA regulates the handling of controlled substances through a closed chain of distribution.
 This control extends to the equipment and raw materials used in their manufacture and packaging, in order to prevent loss and diversion into illicit channels of commerce.
 A number of states and foreign countries also independently regulate these drugs as controlled substances.